Rules and Data Policy

 §17: Participants that have solved the qualification round successfully are qualified to participate in the pre-final round.
 The problems will be more challenging, but even more interesting!

-§20: All participants that are qualified and that are registered for the pre-final round will receive the problems via email or at the online status page on Monday 15.
-June 2020.
-From that day on you have one week until Sunday 21.
-June 2020 to solve as many problems as possible!
+§20: All participants that are qualified and that are registered for the pre-final round will receive the problems via email or at the online status page on Thursday 30.
+May 2024.
+From that day on you have until Sunday 2.
+June 2024 to solve as many problems as possible!

 §21a: You can submit your solution online via a special submission form: You can choose if you would like to submit the solution as handwritten version or as computer typed document.
 We recommend writing the solution in the blank space on the problems sheet of the pre-final round.
 Computer typed versions do not receive a special note on their certificates.